dannyd1351/dmrg_sshh/README.md

 # DMRG Project
-This repository contains a Python implementation of the Density Matrix Renormalization Group (DMRG) algorithm for spinless and spinfull fermionic models.
+This repository contains a Python implementation of the Density Matrix Renormalization Group (DMRG) algorithm for spinless and spinfull one-dimensional fermionic models.